adamcanray/Private-IPFS-Manager/README.md

 # IPFS Manager Node

-This repository is for IPFS Manager Node.
+This [branch](https://github.com/ParallaxNetwork/private-ipfs-manager/tree/without-config) is not using scripts that automate setup for the ipfs config (including bootstrapping), so you should setup the config manually, and put it in the right place.

 ## Run